catalyst-fp7/documents/interoperability/interoperability.md

 : Some platforms integrate with services (bookmarklets, browser extensions etc.) that allow to clip quotes from web pages and integrate them into the platform datasets.

 Reusable Collective Intelligence Widgets (creativity, visualisation, voting, etc.)
 : Embedded Widgets are pieces of user-facing Web code that can be embedded in another platform.
-They may be static javascript that talks only to the back-end of the process it is embedded in, or it may need to communicate with its own *Widget backend & storage* component.
+They may be static JavaScript that talks only to the back-end of the process it is embedded in, or it may need to communicate with its own *Widget back-end & storage* component.

 Reusable Visualisations
 : These are dynamic web views which generate static or dynamic visualisations of the concept map or social graph, but not to edit it.
-Some of those may be a simple snippet of HTML and Javascript, some may have their own *Visualisation backend & storage*.
+Some of those may be a simple snippet of HTML and JavaScript, some may have their own *Visualisation back-end & storage*.
 In either case, they will be designed so they can be embedded in catalyst platforms, and maybe some social and messaging platforms, or even web pages.

 Social and messaging platforms
-: These are existing social and messaging platforms where users can post messages, such as email, facebook, twitter, blogs, etc.
+: These are existing social and messaging platforms where users can post messages, such as email, Facebook, twitter, blogs, etc.
 This also includes some CMS used by our partners, such as Drupal for Wikitalia or Utopia.de for Euclid.
-How deeply they can integrate catalyst services (eg widgets) depend on their facility for integrating plugins.
+How deeply they can integrate catalyst services (e.g. widgets) depend on their facility for integrating plugins.

-Post to Sioc converter
+Post to SIOC converter
 : Converter components will extract messages (and attendant social graph information) from the social and messaging platforms and expose them as SIOC data to other components, including analytics, visualisation, voting services and the catalyst platforms.
-Note that this means the user graph will be distributed between many databases (Catalyst databases, Message db, and Voting services.)
+Note that this means the user graph may be distributed between many databases (Such as Catalyst databases, Post converter, and Voting services with their own storage.)

 Analytics services
 : The analytic components will extract data from the various databases and supply analytic results back to various components.
 It will also be the origin of some attention mediation messages that will be fed back into the messaging and social platforms.